DataDog/documentation/content/en/real_user_monitoring/guide/compute-apdex-with-rum-data.md

 In the example below, you can use the View RUM events and the Largest Contentful Paint performance metric to calculate Apdex.

-With a threshold of `T = 2 sec` and the minimum frustrating latency of `4T = 8 sec`, compute three queries with a formula in a Query Value widget to visualize your Apex score on a quick graph.
+Let's use a hypothetical threshold of `T = 2 sec`.
+The minimum frustrating latency is `4T = 8 sec`.
+Compute three queries with a formula in a Query Value widget to visualize your Apex score on a quick graph.

 ### Create a quick graph